Snorri Sturluson: National life

-Snorri quickly became known as a poet, but was also a lawyer.
+Snorri quickly became known as a poet, and also functioned as a lawyer.
 In 1215, he became lawspeaker of the Althing, the only public office of the Icelandic commonwealth and a position of high respect.
 In the summer of 1218, he left the lawspeaker position and sailed to Norway, by royal invitation.
-There he became well acquainted with the teen-aged King Hákon Hákonarson and his co-regent, Jarl Skúli.
-He spent the winter as house-guest of the jarl.
+There he became well acquainted with the teenage King Hákon Hákonarson and his co-regent, Jarl Skúli.
+He spent the winter as house guest of the jarl.
 They showered gifts upon him, including the ship in which he sailed, and he in return wrote poetry about them.
-In the summer of 1219 he met his Swedish colleague, the lawspeaker Eskil Magnusson, and his wife, Kristina Nilsdotter Blake, in Skara.
+In the summer of 1219, he met his Swedish colleague, the lawspeaker Eskil Magnusson, and his wife, Kristina Nilsdotter Blake, in Skara.
 They were both related to royalty and probably gave Snorri an insight into the history of Sweden.